mobiletest2016/machine-learning-articles/articles/how-to-use-binary-categorical-crossentropy-with-keras.md

 - Hinge loss will attempt to maximize the margin between your classes, whereas crossentropy loss will attempt to maximize the likelihood of the prediction being the target class (Varma, n.d.).
 This is a fundamentally different approach: cross entropy requires a probability distribution while hinge loss does not (Why Isn't Cross Entropy Used in SVM?, n.d.).
 - However, both are reported to perform as well as each other( What loss function should I use for binary detection in face/non-face detection in CNN?, n.d.).
 - In terms of interpreting the outputs, you'll likely prefer the crossentropy outputs since they tell you something about how likely the sample belongs to one class.
 In the binary case, the real number between 0 and 1 tells you something about the binary case, whereas the categorical prediction tells you something about the multiclass case.
 Hinge loss just generates a number, but does not compare the classes (softmax+cross entropy v.s. square regularized hinge loss for CNNs, n.d.).
-- However, hinge loss - which is simply a \[latex\]max()\[/latex\] function, is easier to compute than crossentropy loss computationally, which requires computing logarithms (Tay, n.d.).
+- However, hinge loss - which is simply a $max()$ function, is easier to compute than crossentropy loss computationally, which requires computing logarithms (Tay, n.d.).
 The same applies to its derivative: the derivative of a logarithm is more complex than the derivative of a maximum function, which can be rewritten as a [piecewise function](https://ell.stackexchange.com/questions/14700/what-is-the-name-of-the-branched-function-maths-in-correct-english).
 Hence, you'll get results faster when using hinge loss: "If you need real time decisions with a lesser \[sic\] accuracy depend on it" (Caliskan, n.d.).
 For crossentropy: "If you have any sexy idea like deep learning try to understand it."
 - Hinge loss also introduces sparsity into your machine learning problem, while crossentropy loss does not (Tay, n.d.).

 So in short: if you'll favor sparsity and are not interested in maximum likelihood estimation (in plainer English: if you have a true/false problem, or a one-of-easily-separable-classes problem), it's likely that you'll gain faster and adequate results with hinge loss.
 Give it a try.
 If it doesn't work well, switch to crossentropy loss, as "just using this loss function to train your ML model will make it work relatively well" (Pham, n.d.).